-While not the highest, this wage can ensure a comfortable existence, which makes this occupation especially suitable for people with passion for driving and travel.
+While not the highest, this wage can ensure a comfortable existence, which makes this occupation especially suitable for people with a passion for driving and travel.

-Below, we have included the average salary for truck drivers in 10 most important cities of the state of Montana, so you can get a clear overview of expected earnings.Annual Salary Range:
+Below, we have included the average salary for truck drivers in the 10 most important cities of the state of Montana, so you can get a clear overview of expected earnings.Annual Salary Range:

 Average Salaries of Truck Drivers in Montana